immersive-web/immersiveweb.dev/README.md

 * Introduce the framework
 * A screenshot of the end result of the tutorial
 * A short guide on how to make a single scene which works with VR and AR
-* A "remix on glitch" button would be cool is appropriate.
+* A "remix on glitch" button would be cool if appropriate.

 ### Editing the Compat Table